trovu/trovu/Privacy-policy.md

 Trovu does not log your personal information.

-In particular, we do **not record**:
+In particular:

-- IP addresses
+- We do not record IP addresses.
-- search queries.
+- We do not record search queries.
+- We do not serve cookies.